- Home

 - your age and general health.

-As symptoms can be vague or go unnoticed, most pancreatic cancers are not found until they are advanced.
-Cancer that has spread to nearby organs or blood vessels (locally advanced) or other parts of the body (metastatic) is hard to treat successfully.
+As symptoms can be vague or go unnoticed, most pancreatic cancers are not found until they are advanced, which usually means treatment cannot remove all the cancer.
 If the cancer is diagnosed at an early stage and can be surgically removed, the prognosis may be better.

 Discussing your prognosis and thinking about the future can be challenging and stressful.
 It is important to know that although the statistics for pancreatic cancer can be frightening, they are an average and may not apply to your situation.
 Talk to your doctor about how to interpret any statistics that you come across.